-W0001 WITHHOLDING OF FUNDS: At the time of application, an EEO Certification (EEOC) was provided for Broward County.
-Prior to the drawdown of funds, a current EEOC must be submitted to the Office of Criminal Justice Grants for the agency listed as the "Recipient" on the award.
-S0002 At the time of application, the Recipient had not submitted a current EEO Plan (Utilization Report) to the Office of Criminal Justice Grants.
-The Recipient must provide an EEO Plan to the Office of Criminal Justice Grants at monitoring.
-S0003 A risk assessment completed at the time of application review determined this project is low-risk.
-As a result, backup documentation related to expenditures must be maintained and made available upon request.
-Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc. W0004 WITHHOLDING OF FUNDS: The project period for this award started 10/01/2023.
-Prior to the drawdown of funds, the Recipient must submit all required quarterly performance reports due since the start date of the award period.
+W0002 WITHHOLDING OF FUNDS: Prior to the drawdown of funds for Personnel (Salaries) and/or Fringe Benefits, the Recipient must submit documentation of net personnel increase or sustainment to the Office of Criminal Justice Grants.
+S0057 At the time of application, it was noted the Recipient's EEO Certification (EEOC) will expire on March 8, 2025.
+In order to prevent delays in payment, the Recipient must provide an updated EEOC to the Office of Criminal Justice Grants prior to the expiration date.
+S0086 A project risk assessment completed at the time of application review determined this project is HIGH- RISK.
+Full backup documentation supporting all expenditures must accompany each payment request submitted to OCJG for approval.
+Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc. S0092 WITHHOLDING OF FUNDS: The project period for this award starts 10/01/2024.
+Prior to the drawdown of funds, the Recipient must submit all quarterly performance reports due since the start date of the award period.

-Appendix F - FY2022 Award Standard Conditions
+Appendix F - FY2023 Award Standard Conditions

 The Florida Department of Law Enforcement (FDLE), Office of Criminal Justice Grants (OCJG) serves as the State Administering Agency (SAA) for various federal award programs awarded through the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP).
-FDLE has been assigned as the certified Fiscal Agent for the 2022 Project Safe Neighborhoods awards by the U.S. Attorney.
-OCJG awards funds to eligible applicants, and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.
+FDLE has been assigned as the certified Fiscal Agent for the Project Safe Neighborhoods awards by the U.S. Attorney.
+OCJG awards funds to eligible applicants and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.